Created by Jake Kasdan

-Playing Dr. Watson to Zero's Sherlock Holmes is sardonic partner and front man, STEVE ARLO (a perfectly cast Ben Stiller) a man with plenty of his own problems, but Zero's galloping paranoia really hops over the fence and his usually sharp mind lights out for the territories when he finds himself falling in love with a beautiful paramedic with a mysterious past who's more than his match (to Zero, she'll always be THE woman).
+Playing Watson to Zero's Holmes is his long-suffering partner and front man, Steve Arlo (a perfectly cast Ben Stiller), a man with plenty of his own problems, but Zero's galloping paranoia really hops over the fence and his usually sharp mind lights out for the territories when he finds himself falling in love with a beautiful paramedic with a mysterious past who's more than his match (to Zero, she'll always be THE woman).
 His increasingly tortured relationship with Steve and his first romantic involvement serve to distract him, when he and Steve are hired by a blackmail victim to find his lost keys.

-Zero Effect was the first feature film by Jake Kasdan, the son of big shot film director Lawrence Kasdan (Body Heat, The Big Chill, Raiders of the Lost Ark, Silverado).
+Zero Effect was the first feature film by Jake Kasdan, the son of big shot film director Lawrence Kasdan (Body Heat, The Big Chill, Raiders of the Lost Ark, Silverado, etc.).
 A fun flick, with more than a few pointed echoes of Arthur Conan Doyle's A Scandal in Bohemia.

 Not hard-boiled, but quite entertaining.
 When I first reviewed this film, I mentioned that I'd love to see these characters again.
 And it looks like I had my chance, and blew it.